chrisdev12/TrickyGame/README.md

 ## Docker:

-Use docker-compose up to build the containers with the services that the game need to work.
+Use docker-compose up -d to build the  the services that the game need to work.

 ## Frontend: